ucsf-wynton/wynton-website-hpc/docs/hpc/howto/conda.md

 [Conda] is a package manager and an environment management system.
 It's popular, because it simplifies installation of many scientific software tools.
-We recommend to use:
+We recommend using:

 1. [Miniforge] - a Conda alternative to the [Miniconda] (~0.5 GiB of disk space), which defaults to the community-driven, libre-licensed